matthijsvdmeulen/vtm-dl/readme.md

-# Downloading from npo start
+# Downloading from VTM GO
-this project makes it possible to download from npo start
+this project makes it possible to download from VTM Go (this is a fork of [npo-dl](https://github.com/Ewoodss/npo-dl), and without it this project wouldn't exist!)

 ## the following files should be downloaded and added to your path